dsuryd/dotNetify/DevApp.ViewModels/Docs/Premium/DotNetifyTesting.md

 This method allows you to aggregate updates from the server with the span of time specified by the argument.

 In some cases involving _MulticastVM_, you may want to check whether one client's action will trigger server updates to another client.
 Calling **Listen** right after the action runs a risk of a race condition.
-To ensure that it starts listening before the action takes place, you hae two options:
+To ensure that it starts listening before the action takes place, you have two options:

 1. Use the overload that accepts an action argument: